 Shoulder joint replacement

-The shoulder joints consists of three different bones, namely the upper arm bone which is the humerus, the shoulder blade which is the scapula and the collar bone, known as the clavicle.
+The shoulder joints consist of three different bones, namely the upper arm bone which is the humerus, the shoulder blade which is the scapula and the collarbone, known as the clavicle.
 Just like the hip joint, the shoulder joint comprises of a ball and socket system, with the articular cartilage on the surface of the joint to assist in smooth movements.
 Arthritis, rotator cuff injuries or even a sever fracture can affect the shoulder joints.
 Depending on the extent of the damage, either the ball or the socket joint will be replaced or the entire joint will be replaced.

 Individuals who will need to undergo a joint replacement surgery will have plenty of concerns.
 It is imperative to take time and effort to learn more about the treatment options available and what you can expect from them.